30-Minute Chicken Saltimbocca (Chicken & Prosciutto)

 Chicken prosciutto is an easy weeknight or date-night dinner that looks and tastes like a restaurant dish, right up there with baked chicken breasts topped with mozzarella.

 Fun fact: Saltimbocca is so good it literally means to leap or “jump into the mouth” in Italian.
 The dish originates from Rome and is traditionally prepared with veal and sage leaves wrapped in prosciutto.

 About the ingredients

-- Boneless, skinless chicken breasts: Traditional saltimbocca is cooked with thinly sliced (scaloppine) veal or pork, but chicken is a wonderful, mild-tasting meat that pairs well with the tangy sauce and salty taste of the ham.
+- Boneless, skinless chicken breasts: Traditional saltimbocca is cooked with thinly sliced (scaloppine) veal or pork, but chicken is a wonderful, mild-tasting meat to use for thin cut chicken breast recipes, like crunchy baked breaded chicken breast cutlets.
+It pairs well with the tangy sauce and salty taste of the ham.
 To cut down on prep time, buy prepared chicken cutlets at the grocery store, or try butterflying whole chicken breasts yourself (see directions below).